Birkdale (ship): Career

-For one year (1897) she was registered in Liverpool by Chadwick, Wainright & Co., registered her at Londonderry, Northern Ireland.
+For one year (1897) she was registered in Liverpool by Chadwick, Wainright & Co., registered her at Derry, Ireland.
 In 1911 she voyaged from Delagoa Bay to Port Adelaide arriving 27 November and may have been photographed.
 In May 1912 after drifting for 52 days, she was sighted badly damaged by the French steamer Felix Touache.
 After World War I she switched for a short time to delivering sulphur from Texas to the Cape of Good Hope.

 Birkdale returned to the nitrate trade, and from 1897 to 1924 she was owned by the Helenslea Sailing Ship Co, of Liverpool, England.

 John Everett

-On 22 April 1920, Herbert Barnard John Everett took his first voyage after World War I, by joining the barque as third mate sailing out of Bristol via the Straits of Yucatan, for Sabine Pass, Port Arthur, Texas, a voyage which would take in April and June 1920.
+On 22 April 1920, Herbert Barnard John Everett took his first voyage after World War I, by joining the barque as third mate sailing out of Bristol via the Straits of Yucatán, for Sabine Pass, Port Arthur, Texas, a voyage which would take in April and June 1920.
 This voyage resulted in many drawings and paintings.

 Birkdale was to take sulphur from Texas to the Cape of Good Hope, but on arrival in Texas she was re-chartered to Australia, which would have meant a longer voyage and going via Cape Horn.
 Everett's intention was to have continued to Cape Town but, after the change of destination, he reluctantly left her and returned home by steam ship.